jsribar/MathematicalExpressionEvaluator/README.md

 Errors are reported through <code>ParserException</code> and <code>IdentifierException</code>.

 ### <code>ParserException</code>
-This exception may be thrown by <code>Parse</code> method when error is encountered on expression string being parsed. <code>ParserException</code> contains two properties/fields:
+This exception will be thrown by <code>Parse</code> method when error is encountered in expression string being parsed. <code>ParserException</code> contains two properties/fields:
 * <code>Message</code> - string with error message,
 * <code>Position</code> - integer with the position in input expression string where error occured.

 ### <code>IdentifierException</code>
-This exception may be thrown:
+This exception will be thrown:
 1. When custom identifier passed to the <code>Parser</code> has invalid format (it must not be empty, must start with letter followed by a sequence of letters and digits only).
 2. When user defined function or constant identifier passed to <code>AddConstant</code>, <code>AddFunction</code> or <code>AddFunction2</code> method has invalid format or is already used for some function or constant.
 3. When not all identifier values are supplied to the <code>Context</code> constructor.